CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

 # Mage

 Mage is the platform we use to develop & run our data pipelines.
 It is an orchestration tool.
-Pipelines is made up of multiple steps (cleaning, filtering, formatting, joining, etc).
-Mage is the glue between all these steps - it allows us to define in which order each step should run, and pass data between steps.
+Pipelines are made up of multiple steps (cleaning, filtering, formatting, joining, etc).
+Mage is the glue between all these steps - it allows us to define in which order each step should happen, and pass data between steps.
 It always us to create pipelines from individual steps.

-As an orchestrator, Mage allows us to do a lot more than just creating pipelines.
-It provides us with a mechanism to trigger these pipelines (via a set schedule or on demand via an API), logging, monitoring, lineage, observability, scalability (i.e. Resource Management), error handling & Recovery, and dependency management.
+As an orchestrator, Mage lets us to do a lot more than just creating pipelines.
+It provides us with a mechanism to trigger these pipelines, logging, monitoring, lineage, observability, scalability (i.e. Resource Management), error handling & Recovery, and dependency management.

-We use Mage locally to develop/edit pipelines, and we also run a [server on Cloud Run](https://github.com/CarrierOps/1P-Wiki/blob/main/DocuMentor/gcp/Cloud-Run/dwh-pipelines.md) as our production server that takes care of all data power our reporting & analytical needs.
+We use Mage locally to develop/edit pipelines, and we also run a [server on Cloud Run](https://github.com/CarrierOps/1P-Wiki/blob/main/DocuMentor/gcp/Cloud-Run/dwh-pipelines.md) as our [production server](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/TinyTechTidbits/dev-prod.md) that takes care of all data needed for our reporting & analytical needs.

 ## Intro to Mage

 This section will walk you though Mage, how to use it, and the main things to know about it.

-If you want to know how to launch mage locally, you can [jump to this section](#developing-pipelines)
+If you want to know how to launch mage locally, you can [jump to this section](#developing-pipelines).

 Mage comes with a UI (user interface) which makes the experience of developing pipelines easier and more enjoyable.
 You can do everything via the UI or via you're favorite text editor.
 This guide will only cover using Mage through the UI.